Heated tobacco product: Construction

-Since the constituents of HeatSticks may differ from combustible cigarettes, including flavourants and additives, it is plausible that the IQOS aerosol may contain substances not found in tobacco smoke.
-The emissions of the IQOS HeatSticks and the IQOS menthol mini-cigarettes contain about three times the amount of water and about half the amount of tar found in traditional cigarette emissions.
-The IQOS HeatSticks do not generate a flame, but are charred after use.
-Until 2016, Phillip Morris International researchers stated their IQOS product produces smoke.
+Because the constituents of HeatSticks differ from those of combustible cigarettes—including the use of flavourants and additives—it is plausible that IQOS aerosol contains substances not found in conventional tobacco smoke.
+The emissions from IQOS HeatSticks and menthol mini-cigarettes contain approximately three times more water and about half as much tar as traditional cigarette smoke.
+IQOS HeatSticks do not produce a flame but become charred after use.
+Until 2016, researchers at Philip Morris International described IQOS emissions as "smoke".

-The HTP consists of three components with different functions: the processed tobacco stick; a pen-like heater (holder) that the tobacco stick is inserted, which is then heated by an electrically controlled heating element; and a charger that recharges the heater after use.
-The heated tobacco products automatically stops the heating process after six minutes or 14 moves(puffs) so that pyrolytic products and pollutant release are limited in time as well as by a maximum number of puffs per stick.
-HTPs may not generate side-stream smoke because they do not fully combust, but the temperatures reached are sufficient for pyrolysis to happen.
+HTPs generally consist of three components: a processed tobacco stick, a pen-like heater (holder) into which the stick is inserted and warmed by an electrically controlled heating element, and a charger that recharges the heater.
+Many devices automatically stop heating after six minutes or 14 puffs to limit pyrolytic products and pollutant release by time and puff count.
+HTPs do not fully combust tobacco and therefore may not generate sidestream smoke, although temperatures reached are sufficient for pyrolysis.

-There are devices that use a reaction that resembles pyrolysis or combustion, but research has not determined which of the two it is.
-The tobacco stick contains a compressed tobacco film made of a dried tobacco suspension that has been rolled up into a paper-thin brown tobacco foil and several filter elements.
-This film consists of about 70% tobacco, as well as humectants (such as water and glycerin, to prevent the tobacco from drying out and promote aerosol formation), binders, and flavorings.
-The filter elements consist of two independent systems: a polymer film filter that cools the aerosol, and a soft cellulose acetate mouthpiece filter that mimics the sensory aspects of a traditional cigarette.
+Some devices use reactions resembling pyrolysis or combustion, but research has not clearly determined which process occurs.
+The tobacco stick contains a compressed tobacco film made from a dried tobacco suspension rolled into a thin brown foil, along with several filter elements.
+This film consists of about 70% tobacco, humectants (such as water and glycerin) to prevent drying and promote aerosol formation, binders, and flavorings.
+The filter includes two components: a polymer film filter that cools the aerosol and a soft cellulose acetate mouthpiece that replicates the sensory feel of a cigarette.

-Tobacco film (right side) following use.